cosimameyer/cosimameyer.com/content/post/2022-09-18-curating-r-ladies-twitter-account-a-fun-ride/index.md

 To visualize code, I relied on the code snippets output by [carbon.now.sh](https://carbon.now.sh) where you copy-paste your code, choose a nice theme, and export it as a `.png` file.

 I also tried to prepare an infographic for each day to briefly summarize what I tweeted about.
 I used Procreate to create them, added a bit of my flavor to them, and also colored them in R-Ladies' corporate design.
-[If you want access to them, they are here for you to use (both as a PDF and PNG).](https://github.com/cosimameyer/illustrations)[^4]
+[If you want access to them, they are here for you to use (both as a PDF and PNG).](https://github.com/cosimameyer/illustrations)

 ![smaller_image](/images/single-blog/CS_Debugging.png)
+{{< detail-tag "Alternative text" >}} The image shows a mole as a comparison for the debugging process (a mole digs in using `debug()`, stops when there is a `browser()`, and leaves the tunnel when calling `undebug()`).
+It also shows how the flow package works, reiterating the previous tweets. {{< /detail-tag >}}

 -----